slowmist/vechain-core-nodes-security-checklist/README-en.md

 #### 2. MasterNode

-There are 101 masternodes in the VeChainThor network.
-VeChain official recommendation is to deploy masternodes in the internal network, and they are hard to be attacked because this part of master nodes are of a large quantity.
-But for masternodes whose protocols are exposed in the public network, it's necessary to deploy anti-DDoS defense strategy.
+There are 101 MasterNodes in the VeChainThor network.
+VeChain official recommendation is to deploy MasterNodes in the internal network, and they are hard to be attacked because this part of master nodes are of a large quantity.
+But for MasterNodes whose protocols are exposed in the public network, it's necessary to deploy anti-DDoS defense strategy.

 ## security enhancement program